vds2212/vim-remotions/README.md

 The direction of the repeated motion can be configured using the `g:remotions_direction`
 ```
-" Set the direction of the repetition to the initial move:
+" Set the direction of the repetition to the initial move (the Vim default):
 let g:remotions_direction = 0
 ```

 ```
-" Set the direction of the repetition to the document (the default):
+" Set the direction of the repetition to the document:
 let g:remotions_direction = 1
 ```